Subdued investment banking hits Barclays profits

 Barclays said the U.S. Department of Justice had requested an extension to a non-prosecution agreement (NPA) that was due to expire last month, to allow it to continue to investigate possible misconduct in foreign exchange trading.
 The NPA was put in place after the bank was fined $450 million for the alleged rigging of Libor interest rates, and means if the DOJ finds any wrongdoing in FX activities it could come down harder on the bank.

-Jenkins said the bank would accept sanctions when it is shown to be in the wrong, but said where its actions "are mischaracterised or we are wrongly accused we will defend ourselves robustly."
+Jenkins said the bank would accept sanctions when it is shown to be in the wrong, but said where its actions "are mischaracterized or we are wrongly accused we will defend ourselves robustly."

 That was a reference to a lawsuit filed last month by New York's attorney general alleging the bank lied to clients and its electronic trading platform - or so-called "dark pool" - gave an unfair advantage to high speed traders.